Master Computational and Applied Mathematics (CAM)

 Make up you mind and then discuss your plan with your mentor.

-COVID-19: It was decided that all the lectures of the winter semester 2020/21 of international programmes (such as MSc CAM) will be given in digital form.
-It can be expected that also for the summer semester 2021 all or almost all teaching will be in digital form.
+COVID-19: It was decided that all the lectures of the winter semester 2020/21 and summer semester 2021 of international programmes (such as MSc CAM) will be given in digital form.
+It is likely (but not yet fully clear) that also for the winter semester 2021/22 all or most teaching in international programmes will be done in digital form.
 Search on https://univis.fau.de and in particular on https://studon.fau.de for your individual courses and check for information in which form the lecture will be presented (digital by zoom, digital by video, …, or in presence form?) and how to obtain the lecture-related material.
 The lecturers should provide information about their lecture before the term starts.
 To find about about the general covid situation at FAU and its impact on teaching please find some links in the bottom part of this page. *******************